top of page

 Comments

-This practice is not in-network with any insurances.
+This practice is not in-network with insurances.
 It is common for mental health providers to be out-of-network.
-Many insurance plans offer out-of-network coverage, so you may get partially reimbursed.
+Many insurance plans do offer out-of-network coverage, so your care still might be partially or completely covered.

 bottom of page